-- have itchy skin around your genitals or get regular infections, such as thrush
+- have itchy skin around your genitals or get regular genito-urinary infections, such as thrush

 If you have any of these symptoms, see your GP.

 Your GP will ask about your symptoms and examine you.
-He or she may advise you to have a blood test to examine the levels of glucose in your blood.
-Your GP may also suggest that you have the following tests.
+They may ask you to have a blood test for glucose.
+Other tests can include the following.

-If your blood test results suggest you have type 2 diabetes, your GP may advise you to have repeat tests before your diagnosis is confirmed.
+If your blood test results suggest that you have type 2 diabetes, your GP may advise you to have repeat tests before confirming your diagnosis.

-If you're diagnosed with type 2 diabetes, you may be referred to a clinic that has nurses and doctors who specialise in treating diabetes.
+If you're diagnosed with type 2 diabetes, you may be referred to a specialist diabetes clinic.

 - Eat a healthy, balanced diet with regular meals, three times a day.
-Include carbohydrates, such as pasta or potatoes, in each meal and eat at least three portions of oily fish each week.
+Include carbohydrates, such as whole-wheat pasta or potatoes, in each meal and eat at least three portions of oily fish each week.
 Your GP may refer you to a dietitian, who can advise you about keeping your blood glucose level under control.

-- Aim to do 150 minutes of moderate exercise over a week in bouts of 10 minutes or more.
-This will help you to stay a healthy weight and control your blood glucose levels.
+- Aim to do 150 minutes of moderate exercise over a week in sessions of 10 minutes or more.
+This will help you to stay a healthy weight and control your blood glucose level.

-- A type of medicine called a DPP-4 inhibitor (such as sitagliptin, saxagliptin or linagliptin) help your body to produce insulin when it’s needed.
+- DPP-4 inhibitors, such as sitagliptin, saxagliptin or linagliptin.
+These help your body to produce insulin when it’s needed.

 For more information about medicines for type 2 diabetes, speak to your doctor or diabetes specialist nurse.

-You will usually inject yourself with insulin once or twice a day, using either a small needle or a pen-type syringe with replaceable cartridges.
-There are several different types of insulin that work at different rates and for different lengths of time.
-Ask your doctor for advice on which type is best for you.
+You’ll usually need to inject yourself with insulin once or twice a day, using either a small needle or a pen-type syringe with replaceable cartridges.
+You can be prescribed several different types of insulin.
+Some work more quickly than others and they act for different lengths of time.
+Your doctor or nurse will advise you which type is best for you.

-If you have insulin injections, you will be advised to monitor your blood glucose levels with a home test kit.
+If you have insulin injections, your doctor or nurse will suggest that you monitor your blood glucose level with a glucose meter at home.
 This involves taking a pinprick of blood from your finger and putting a drop on a testing strip.
 You place the testing strip into the glucose meter, which reads it and shows you the result automatically.
 Monitoring your blood glucose level will help you understand how to adjust your insulin dose according to how much carbohydrate you eat.

-Your doctor, GP or diabetes specialist nurse will show you how to monitor your blood glucose levels and tell you how often you need to check it.
+Your doctor, GP or diabetes specialist nurse will show you how to monitor your blood glucose level and tell you how often you need to check it.